carmanconsulting/hibiscus/README.md

 </beans>
 ```

-This bean will search the Spring context for all @EventListener-annotated beans and register event listeners for all
+This bean will search the Spring context for all @EventListener-annotated beans and register event listeners for each
-@OnEvent-annotated methods on them.
+@OnEvent-annotated methods contained in them.

 ## Type-Safe Events